Malikshahmahimi/RL-Experiments/README.md

 # 🤖 RL Experiments — BE AIDS Sem 8

 Hey!
-This repo contains my Reinforcement Learning experiments from college — covering everything from grid-worlds and bandit algorithms to MDP, policy iteration, Monte Carlo, SARSA, and Q-Learning.
-All coded up in Python using NumPy, OpenAI Gym, and Matplotlib.
+This repo contains my Reinforcement Learning experiments from college — covering everything from grid-worlds and bandit algorithms to MDP, policy iteration, Monte Carlo, SARSA, Q-Learning, function approximation, and deep Q-networks.
+All coded up in Python using NumPy, OpenAI Gym, PyTorch, and Matplotlib.
 Feel free to explore!

 ---